Tax planning for high earners

 Why is tax planning important?

-Tax planning involves minimising tax liabilities by utilising allowances, exclusions, exemptions and deductions to reduce owed taxes, so it should be an essential part of an individual’s financial plan.
+Tax planning involves minimising tax liabilities by utilising allowances, exemptions, and tax reducers to lowerthe tax you pay, so it should be an essential part of an individual’s financial plan.

-Effective tax planning can be instrumental in savings individuals' money, maximising wealth and attaining your financial goals.
-By proactively managing finances, optimising tax liabilities and enhancing your overall financial wellbeing, individuals can ensure they are on track to meet their objectives.
+Effective tax planning can be instrumental in saving individuals money, maximising wealth and achieving your financial goals.
+By proactively managing finances and optimising tax planning opportunities, individuals can ensure they are on track to meet their objectives.

 What is higher rate tax?